Kloudless/file-picker/README.md

-  Fired when a file upload completes successfully (once per file being uploaded). `file` contains the same information as in `startFileUpload` above.
+  Fired when a file upload completes successfully (once per file being uploaded). `file` contains the same information as in `startFileUpload` above, with an additional field `metadata` that contains the full metadata of the file provided by the Kloudless API in response to the upload.
+The `metadata` is the same as the file metadata provided via the `success` event for each file.

   This event is only fired when the user uploads a file via the Chooser's Computer option or the Saver.

 ### Methods